-Make your youngest guests feel welcome with a kids-only dance #Reception Advice#dancing#kids#steal-this-idea Updated Jul 11 2019 (Posted Dec 3 2015) Chris Wolfgang mswolfgang Photo from Dana and Sheldon's handmade extravaganza of fun wedding by Juniper Photography Planning on having a plethora of kiddos at your wedding?
+Make your youngest guests feel welcome with a kids-only dance #Reception Advice#dancing#kids#steal-this-idea Updated Jul 11 2019 (Posted Dec 3 2015) Chris Wolfgang mswolfgang Photo by Anna Earl Planning on having a plethora of kiddos at your wedding?
 You may have contemplated creating activity books or offering coloring placemats during the cocktail hour.
 Show your youngest guests another perk of being at your wedding with a kids-only dance during the reception!
 Dana and Sheldon (who totally made their own dance floor) set aside a song or two at their Oklahoma wedding for kids to bust a move without running into knees or getting stomped on by heels.
 I personally like the idea of Paul Simon's "Me and Julio Down by the Schoolyard," or maybe something super positive like Katy Perry's "Roar."
 Imagine it: the kids are all excited for their very own special song to dance to.
 It's up to you… what music starts playing?
 Chris Wolfgang Chris is a writer and editor in Omaha, Neb.
 She'll talk your ear off about independent webcomics, animated film, and Ultimate Frisbee. @chriswolfgang @mswolfgang PREVIOUS Geek chic Dungeons & Dragons meets a traditional Jewish ceremony NEXT 18 rainbow-filled reasons to rock colorful natural hair at your wedding Show/Hide comments [ 3 ] In regards to song choice, "Me and Julio Down by the Schoolyard"… have you ever actually listened to the lyrics?
 It's one of my favorite songs but perhaps not the most child-friendly of subject matters, regardless of the schoolyard involved.
 Of course, you could just follow it up with Cecilia for the full "Simon and/or Garfunkel deceptively cheerful sounding songs" collection.
 Reply Ohhh!
 I like this idea!
 Maybe doing one with the bride and groom too, so the kids feel like the are getting some time with the couple.
 Some kids may not care, but some may like the individualized attention!
 Reply DANG IT!
 I wish I had seen this before my wedding!
 A good 1/3 of our guests were under the age of 10!
 We did turn the "father/daughter" dance into a "parent/child" dance, inviting all the guests to bring their offspring (child or otherwise) up to dance with me and dad.
 This was partially because I was sick of everyone staring at me by that point and partially to get the dance party going. 🙂 Everyone loved it.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.